João Vieira (footballer, born 1991): Club career

 The first season in the Second Division where he scored 7 goals in 19 Appearances.
 In the following campaign Vieira made his professional debut in a match against Leixões on 12 August 2012.
 He netted twice in the season's and his last match for the club – in a 2–0 away win against Aves.

 For 2013-14, Vieira joined Torreense in the Campeonato Nacional, the newly created third-tier football league in Portugal after the merging of the Segunda Divisão and Terceira Divisão.
 He started impressively and was netting four times in five matches.
 At the end of the 2013-14 he finished with a career-high 26 goals in 31 matches, and ended as 2013–14 top scorer.

 On 5 June 2015, Vieira signed a three-year deal with top league club Moreirense.

 On 27 June 2022, Vieira joined Torreense.
+A year later, he moved to Varzim.